bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-11-13-newsletter.md

 lang: en
 ---
-This week's newsletter summarizes a few discussions on the Lightning-Dev mailing list and suggests an opportunity to develop a new tool some users would find helpful.
+This week's newsletter summarizes a few discussions on the Lightning-Dev mailing list, suggests an opportunity to develop a new tool some users would find helpful, and provides summaries and links to some of the talks at the recent Chaincode Lightning Applications residency.
 Several notable code changes in popular Bitcoin infrastructure projects are also described.

 ## Action items